dataninja-python/the-dataninja-blog/content/posts/post-number-two.md

 1. Even a broken watch is right twice a day.
 There are not enough data points for me to declare victory.
 But, as Ice Cube said: "Today was a good day."
 I guess just keep trying is the real lesson.

 2. Early to rise and early to caffeinate.
-I dedicate 80% of my productivity to Coca-Cola and 20% to getting up at 7:30am.
+I attribute 80% of my productivity to Coca-Cola and 20% to getting up at 7:30am.
 No discussion.
 I stand by this message.

 3. Build something.
 My mentors have both told me this for a while.
 Well, it turns out experts are...experts.
 Having something to build was motivating and helped me feel productive.

 ## I'M OUT!
 See you next time.
-Same bat time.
+Same bat place.
 Probably not the same bat time because I'm horrible at keeping routines.

 ### SOURCES/LINKS